 The station remains open.
 The station building is now a pub called The Station House .

 To the east was Solway Junction, for the line to the Solway Viaduct, and to the west is Annan Viaduct beyond which was the branch for Cochran's Boiler Works.

 The line was singled from the east end of the station to Gretna Junction in 1975 and was redoubled in 2008 due to increased imported coal traffic from Hunterston High Level Sidings for power stations in the English Midlands, (which has since largely ceased).
-The signal box ('B' listed), at the west end of the station, remains open.
+The signal box (dating from 1876 and 'B' listed), at the west end of the station, remains open.
 The box is a curiosity as the line both east (to beyond the former Solway Junction) and west (to beyond Annan Viaduct) is controlled from Dumfries.